jh8kang/recipe-app-challenge/README.md

 # Recipe Website

-This project is a coding assessment for Medavie Blue Cross
+This project is a coding assessment for Medavie Blue Cross.
+Site is deployed on https://quiet-nasturtium-7eeb62.netlify.app/

 ## Requirements